 There has previously been created a Reserve Fund to be used to finally retire or to pay when due debt service on Outstanding Parity Bonds and any Additional Bonds to the extent the amounts in the Interest and Sinking Fund are insufficient.
 The Resolution provides that so long as the market value of the money and investments in the Reserve Fund are not less than the Reserve Required Amount (which is to the average annual principal and interest requirements of the Outstanding Parity Bonds and any Additional Bonds), no deposit to the Reserve Fund is required (see "THE BONDS - Reserve Fund" and "SELECTED PROVISIONS OF THE RESOLUTION").
-At delivery of the Bonds, the Reserve Fund will be fully funded at the Reserve Required Amount.
+At delivery of the Bonds, the Authority will deposit an amount necessary to make the Reserve Fund created by the 1973 Bond Resolution contain an amount of money and investments in market value at least equal to the Reserve Required Amount.